tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 One researcher explains that the story structure of books can instill a more sequential order in our minds:

 > Story structure encourages our brains to think in sequence, expanding our attention spans: Stories have a beginning, middle, and end, and that's a good thing for your brain.
 With this structure, our brains are encouraged to think in sequence, linking cause and effect.
 The more you read, the more your brain is able to adapt to this line of thinking.
 Neuroscientists encourage parents to take this knowledge and use it for children, reading to kids as much as possible.
-In doing so, you'll be instilling story structure in young minds while the brain has more plasticity, and the capacity to expand their attention span. ([Your Brain on Books: 10 Things That Happen to Our Minds When We Read](https://oedb.org/ilibrarian/your-brain-on-books-10-things-that-happen-to-our-minds-when-we-read/), *Open Educational Database*)
+In doing so, you'll be instilling story structure in young minds while the brain has more plasticity, and the capacity to expand their attention span. ([Your Brain on Books: 10 Things That Happen to Our Minds When We Read](https://oedb.org/ilibrarian/your-brain-on-books-10-things-that-happen-to-our-minds-when-we-read/))

 The sequential pattern pushes back monkey mind.